g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 For instance:
 An online banking application switches from the old environment (blue) to the new environment (green) the usage of blue-green deployment.
 Some customers may revel in transaction failures or delays for the duration of the transition, requiring them to retry transactions.
-For example:
-A banking software employs blue-green deployment to make sure the non-stop availability of its services.
-The blue surroundings serves because the standby gadget, equipped to take over if the green environment stories any technical troubles.
-This ensures that customers can access their bills and behavior transactions without interruption.

 ### Returns to Former Iterations Right Away
 If there are problems with the brand-new deployment, a swift rollback to an earlier model is possible the use of a blue-green deployment.
 This feature guarantees that troubles can be resolved quickly, lowering the impact on customers.